 I was just involved prosecuting one murder case after another, so I’m not someone who’s a sociologist.
 But the killings tapped a feeling of dread … if you’re not safe in your own home, where are you safe?
 And the very thought of young women dressed in black, armed with sharp knives, entering the homes of complete strangers in the middle of the night and mercilessly stabbing them to death … it’s difficult to even contemplate a thought like that.

-(Layer in the inherent racism of Manson’s Helter Skelter scenario, and both class and race become central themes rather than subtexts.)
+(Layer in the inherent racism of Manson’s Helter Skelter scenario, and both class and race become explicit themes rather than subtexts.)